A Kiss For Farrah.

 Drummer Peter Criss was the only KISS member on the Beth track.
 It was the only KISS song ever recorded with no instrumental or vocal performances by any other band members.
 Peter was backed up only by a piano and a string orchestra which was a stark departure from the band's usual hard rock oriented sound.

-I can recall many summer Friday nights in downtown Toronto cruising Yonge Street with my friend Dan who was a couple years older than me.
-We’d be driving up and down the strip in his old blue Cutlass Supreme with all the windows rolled down.
-The Destroyer album would be pounding from the huge rear speakers and the Pioneer 8 Track stereo was always cranked at max volume.
-I swear at every red light our music was the loudest on the street.
-Once the light turned green, Dan's very loud Thrush muffler side pipes would momentarily drown out KISS.
+Back in 1976, I was a huge KISS fan and I can recall many summer Friday nights cruising downtown Toronto with my best friend Dan.
+Dan was three years older than me and had his own car.
+The two of us would drive up and down the Yonge Street strip in his old blue Cutlass Supreme with all the windows rolled down.
+The Destroyer album would be pounding from the huge rear speakers.
+Dan always had his Pioneer 8 Track stereo cranked at max volume.
+I swear at every red light that our music was the loudest on the street and once the light turned green his very loud Thrush muffler side pipes would momentarily drown out KISS.

 But, only for a moment.